Hannah-Montana-Windows/hmw/README.md

 Hannah Montana Windows does not contain any Microsoft OS materials.
 You must provide these yourself.

-Replace `isos\source.iso` with an unmodified copy of Windows XP 32-bit RTM en_us VL.
-This should have an MD5 has of `5DB1A137BA7BC8B561A1DD120F5C7D8D`.
+Replace `isos\source.iso` with an unmodified copy of Windows XP 32-bit SP3 en_us VL.
+This should have an MD5 has of `b`.

 Replace `slipstream\servicepacks\sp3.exe` with a copy of the Windows XP Service Pack 3 update.
 This should have an MD5 hash of `BB25707C919DD835A9D9706B5725AF58`.